 Obtaining feedback and data regarding the products and services offered is a crucial part of the evaluation process.
 This information will help you to deal with any problems or issues as necessary, if it forms part of your job role.
 You can use the information to share with colleagues and to improve the products and services, as well as your own professional development.
 Even if this is not part of your role, it’s useful to know how feedback and data can be used to have an impact upon performance.
 Positive feedback can be used in publicity and promotional materials.
 Negative feedback should be responded to and acted upon as soon as possible.

 There are many different ways of obtaining feedback.
 The process could be carried out face to face; online; via the telephone; internet or by post, and could include:

 When creating a questionnaire or a survey, you will need to consider what method you will use to gain the type of feedback you require; how you will use it; and who you will choose and why.
 The information you receive should help with the evaluation process.
 Always inform your learners how their feedback has led to changes and improvements.
 If the latter have not yet taken place, let your learners know what will happen and when.

 There are many different ways of designing questions, and of designing a questionnaire or a survey.
 Your organisation might already have a process for this and it's useful to find out what methods are used and why.
 For example, using open or closed questions, or a mixture of both to gain qualitative and quantitative responses.

-Data can also prove useful for the evaluation process, such as: enrolment; retention; pass rates; achievement; destinations; progression; appeals and complaints.
+Gathering and analysing data can also prove useful for the evaluation process, such as: enrolment; retention; pass rates; achievement; destinations; progression; appeals and complaints.